Myanmar Fast Facts

 April 29, 2012 - UN Secretary-General Ban Ki-moon arrives in Myanmar to meet with President Thein Sein and Suu Kyi.

 May 2, 2012 - Suu Kyi takes the oath of office for Myanmar's parliament, resolving an impasse that had been preventing her from taking her seat in the legislature.
-She and 33 other newly elected members of her party, the National League for Democracy, had been delaying their swearings-in due to objections to the wording of the oath they would have to take.
+She and 33 other newly elected members of the National League for Democracy had been delaying their swearings-in due to objections to the wording of the oath they would have to take.

 June 2012 - Unrest breaks out in the western state of Rakhine.
 Religious violence leaves more than 200 dead and close to 150,000 homeless -- predominantly members of the Rohingya Muslim minority.